TI-Toolkit/tokens-wiki/tokens/DelVar.md

 # `DelVar `

 ## Description
-Deletes from memory the contents of variable.
+Deletes from memory the contents of `variable`.

 <b>Availability</b>: Token only available from within the Basic editor.